JugnuShefin/fish-species-classification/README.md

 Please review the requirements.txt file to see all the tools and their versions.

+### Specify a Python Version:
+The Python app uses the python-3.7.13 runtime version.

 ### ML Model:

 The repo contains a jupyter notebook -> "Heroku_JugnuShefin.ipynb".